AndersDeath/diary2/000-current.md

 # 06 December - Wednesday - Berlin - 442 day of immigration

 THis day I spent in the office.
 I am so tiered that it's really hard to understand.
 I got some tickets in work today which is nice.
 Also I was diving deeper to the topic and happy about.
 Unfortunately I didn't find time for grooming my own schedule.
 I just didn't have time for it.
 However it was nice.
 One interesting case happened to me today.
+My college that helps me with onboarding